-Sealed heating systems and open vented heating systems
+Sealed central heating systems and open vented heating systems

 It’s common that older heating systems will most likely home an open vent boiler with a feed and expansion tank.
 When refurbishing a plant room should you retain this or opt for a sealed system?